bitfocus/companion-module-focusrite-mp8r/companion/HELP.md

 Please visit https://discourse.checkcheckonetwo.com for help, discussions, suggestions, etc.

-_Andrew Broughton, Nov 2024_
+_Andrew Broughton & Phillip Pietruschka, Nov 2024_

 ---

 **Instructions**

 Note that this module only works to connected hardware.
 This module allows control of MP8R microphone inputs (Gain, Gain Comp, P48, HPF).
+This module may also work with the RedNet 4, if you have one to test with please let us know.

 **MACROS** ("Learn" Function)